 - Have an overactive thyroid gland (hyperthyroidism)

-- Have other heart problems, such as an arrhythmia, heart defect, previous heart attack or previous heart surgery
+- Have other heart problems, such as an arrhythmia, a heart defect, previous heart attack or previous heart surgery

 Unless a heart condition is causing your heart palpitations, there's little risk of complications.
 For palpitations caused by a heart condition, possible complications include:

 - Fainting.
 If your heart beats rapidly, your blood pressure can drop, causing you to faint.
 This might be more likely if you have a heart problem, such as congenital heart disease or certain valve problems.

 - Cardiac arrest.
 Rarely, palpitations can be caused by life-threatening arrhythmias and can cause your heart to stop beating effectively.